WebDevStudios/nextjs-wordpress-starter/docs/docs/backend/index.md

 title: Setup
 ---

-Turning WordPress into a Headless CMS isn't straightforward, so grab a cup of coffee because following these steps will take 20-30 minutes.
+Turning WordPress into a Headless CMS isn't straightforward, so grab a cup of ☕️ because following these steps will take 20-30 minutes.

-> \***\*Note: The following instructions assume you'll be standing up a fresh local.\*\***
+> The following instructions assume you'll be standing up a fresh local.

 ## Dependencies